 id $USER

-Install the VirtualBox Extension Pack
+Step 6: Install the Oracle Extension Pack

 VER=$(VBoxManage --version | cut -dr -f1)